dg02701/project4_frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## App Description:
 App is Flashcard 2.0 which is built off of Project 1 Flashcard 1.0.
-1.0 was only a frontend app.
-2.0 adds a backend to store flashcard decks, permanently keep user/student scores and progress, etc.
+Version 1.0 was only a frontend app.
+V2.0 adds a backend to store flashcard decks, permanently keep user/student scores and progress, etc.

 So what is "Flashcard x.0"?
 It is intended as an educational game/tool that can be played by even very young children.
-1.0 used keyboard only to 'play' the deck.
+V1.0 used keyboard only to 'play' the deck.
 This avoided difficulties that young users may have with controlling a mouse.
-2.0 adds the backend allowing decks to be added.
+V2.0 adds the backend allowing decks to be added.

 What is future for Flashcard?
-Version 3.0 will include 1.0 game play refactored from basic JS to JavaScript React.
-Additionally, v3.0 will have ability for a non-IT parent/home-educator to load up a custom deck to BE.
-Finally, v3.0 will need to have authentication added for user/player privacy, etc.
+Version 3.0 will include V1.0 game play refactored from basic JS to JavaScript React.
+Additionally, V3.0 will have ability for a non-IT parent/home-educator to load up a custom deck to BE.
+Finally, V3.0 will need to have authentication added for user/player privacy, etc.

 ## Note: INITIAL_PLANNING.md is in BACKEND repo and contains initial planning file that was approved for entire project and covers initial planning for both FE & BE.